 Women don’t always appreciate that men need assistance with their arousal.
 Men are typically too embarrassed to ask.
-Men’s sexual fulfilment ultimately comes from their sex life, not from fantasies.
-But their fantasies lead them to believe that a woman should be aroused by what they do to her sexually.
+Men’s fantasies lead them to believe that a woman should be aroused by what they do to her sexually.
 Some men need the emotional reassurance of an apparently engaged partner.
 This is difficult for women to understand.
-A woman assumes that to enjoy sex, a man only needs the physical stimulation he can obtain from her body.
-If a man is hassling a reluctant partner for sex, a woman assumes that a man appreciates that sex satisfies his needs and does nothing for her.
+A woman assumes that a man only needs the physical stimulation he can obtain from her body.

 It is, at once, an interesting reflection of man’s absorbing interest in sex, and his astounding ignorance of it; his desire to know and his unwillingness to face the facts; his respect for an objective, scientific approach to the problems involved and his overwhelming urge to be poetic, pornographic, literary, philosophic, traditional, and moral.
 (Alfred Kinsey 1948)